whamcloud/VictoriaLogs/docs/victorialogs/logsql.md

 ### `concurrency` query option

-By default the query is executed in parallel on all the available CPU cores.
+VictoriaLogs executes each query on all the available CPU cores in parallel.
 This usually provides the best query performance.
 Sometimes it is needed to reduce the number of used CPU cores, in order to reduce RAM usage and/or CPU usage.
 This can be done by setting `concurrency` option to the value smaller than the number of available CPU cores.